askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 cd ..
 ```

-4. Return to the dev cluster.
-Verify that the second Constraint, `limit-two-containers`, has been created.
+**4. Return to the dev cluster.
+Verify that the second Constraint, `limit-two-containers`, has been created.**

 ```
 kubectx cymbal-dev